dan-k-k/Mu3e-GNN-code/README.md

   />
 </p>

-View example truth tracks and reconstructed graphs here: https://dan-k-k.github.io/plotly-mu3e/.
+View and interact with Monte Carlo tracks and reconstructed graphs here: https://dan-k-k.github.io/plotly-mu3e/.
 Here is a screenshot of the true tracks left by a MC μ⁺ → e⁺ e⁺ e⁻ decay.

 <p align="center">
   <img